 Is dementia hereditary?

-Is Alzheimer’s disease inherited?
+2. Can Alzheimer’s disease be inherited?

 The most important risk factor for Alzheimer's disease is age.
 Because Alzheimer's disease is so common in people in their late 70s and 80s, having a parent or grandparent with Alzheimer's disease at this age does not change your risk compared to the rest of the population.